 - In Smartling, go to your Jobs Dashboard

-- On any Job that's in progress, click the ellipses on the right > Download Files
+- On any Job that's in progress, click the ellipsis on the right > Download Files

 - Choose the languages you want to download from your assigned languages